olahtibi/ragesoccer/docs/ai-system.md

 - Away team selected ball attacker: `attackBall`
 - Other players: `moveToPosition`

-During kickoff, the non-kicking team is assigned `inactive` for every player until kickoff is complete.
+During a restart, `Game` passes the strategy's movement permission into each `TeamAi`.
+A team that may not move is assigned `inactive` for every player.

-The home selected player becomes `team.humanPlayer`.
-If keyboard or touch input is active, AI does not zero that player's velocity; input updates it later in the frame.
+`HumanController`, not `TeamAi`, selects `team.humanPlayer`. `TeamAi` always assigns that player `inactive`; human input writes movement later in the frame.

 ## Individual AI